LowerPaxtonTownshipPublicWorks/active-construction-app/README.md

 # Vue and ArcGIS Maps JS SDK Core & Map Components + Calcite Components Template

-To install dependencies and start the development server, run:
+To install dependencies and start the development server, then run:

 ```sh
 npm install